Home Lessons Tutorials Links Books About Us Site Map

 When the Great White Fleet, which TR sent around the world in 1907, returned to America in 1909, it was immediately painted gray.

-Theodore Roosevelt served in the Spanish-American War
+Theodore Roosevelt served in the Spanish-American War.

 Theodore Roosevelt: third cousin twice removed of Martin Van Buren

-Booker T. Washington was the first black man invited to dine at the White House, a guest of TR.
+Booker T. Washington was the first black man invited to dine at the White House, a guest of TR. ( Lincoln had invited African-Americans to the White House but not to dine.)

 His sons, Archie and Quentin, sometimes lined up for morning roll-call with the White House police.